mozilla/delivery-console/docs/dev/workflow.rst

 Linting
 -------
 You will need to :ref:`install Therapist <therapist-install>` for linting.
-If you have installed pre-commit hook linting will take place with every commit, however there may be times you want to run the linters manually.
+If you have installed the pre-commit hook linting will take place with every commit, however there may be times you want to run the linters manually.

 To run the linters on all files that you have changed or added: